QuantaMap/website/1_team.md

 | **Francesca Pagano**<br>Data analysis intern | **Jelil Belheine**<br>Microscopy intern | **Haotian Wang**<br>Data analysis intern | **Ishan Pahwa**<br>Data scientist |

-We are motivated to solve hard problems that do not have solutions yet as a team.
+Our team is motivated to solve hard problems that do not have solutions yet.
 We believe that our technology will have a major impact on the quantum industry, and will also have applications in different fields in science and emerging technology.
-We are committed to diversity and work to build an inclusive environment where everyone can thrive.
+We are a team of eight nationalities and are committed to diversity and work to build an inclusive environment where everyone can thrive.

 # Our mission and our technology